ASX Stock Pricing Falls

 Conclusion

-The ASX signals a mild bull market, but valuations are now extreme, increasing the risk of a significant drawdown.
+The ASX bull-bear indicator signals a mild bull market.
+However, the extreme valuation increases the long-term risk of a significant drawdown.

 Acknowledgments